jplewicke/rivulet/README.md

 ## Benefits and Features

-Rivulet allows website developers to quickly add a digital payment system for their users that is trustworthy.
+Rivulet allows website developers to quickly add a **digital payment** system for their users that is trustworthy.
 Since users set whom they trust, they feel empowered.

-Rivulet is hard for people to game: doing sham transactions or setting up sock-puppets doesn't earn them any more trust from other users.
+Rivulet is **hard for people to game**: doing sham transactions or setting up sock-puppets doesn't earn them any more trust from other users.

-Rivulet is spam-resistant: even if 20,000 spammers set up accounts, they can't steal anything from legitimate users since they'll be disconnected from the main trust network.
+Rivulet is **spam-resistant**: even if 20,000 spammers set up accounts, they can't steal anything from legitimate users since they'll be disconnected from the main trust network.

-Rivulet scales well: it can handle simultaneous requests, find trust paths between people with more than 6 degrees of separation, and handle trust networks with tens of thousands of participants.
+Rivulet **scales well**: it can handle simultaneous requests, find trust paths between people with more than 6 degrees of separation, and handle trust networks with tens of thousands of participants.

-Rivulet uses ACID transactions, so payments will either go through completely or not have any affect.
+Rivulet uses **ACID transactions**, so payments will either go through completely or not have any affect.
 Simultaneous attempts to pay with the same IOUs won't end up causing double payments or corruption.

-Rivulet is a simple RESTful web service, so it's easy to integrate with your existing website.
+Rivulet is a **simple RESTful web service**, so it's easy to integrate with your existing website.
 You can keep your existing interface and integrate Rivulet the way you want to.
 It's based on [OpenTransact](http://opentransact.org "OpenTransact"), the fledgling spec for simple financial transactions.

 ## Installation